-Try to imagine ordering a deluxe McTofu and nutmeat burger then being asked "would you like carrot sticks with that?"
+Try to imagine ordering a deluxe McBlack bean and beetroot burger with tofu then being asked "would you like carrot sticks with that?"
 Of course 7 odd billion

 vegetarians would likely produce an equally HUGE amount of Methane as all the existing farm animals anyway, this is ignoring the less than likeable problem associated with lots of (now)

 flatulent people in confined spaces like offices, public and private transport, etc. When the meat (especially bacon) lovers finally revolt the ensuing global civil war would result in a